erikeldridge/item-network/README.md

 - reinstate foreign keys
 - update activitiy only when loading an activity stream
 - add owner to list of items on item search result page
+- define group
+- add "deleted" attribute to models

+rules
+- send mentions to anyone named in a comment if they follow the author
+- on delete, clear details from record and set "deleted" attribute to true (to avoid 404)